joelspadin/zmk-locale-generator/README.md

 ./scripts/update_codepoints.py zmk_locale_generator/codepoints.yaml
 ```

 Finally, edit [codepoints.yaml](zmk_locale_generator/codepoints.yaml) and assign names to any codepoints that were added.
+(New codepoints will have `''` for the name.)